DISN: Deep Implicit Surface Network for High-quality Single-view 3D Reconstruction

-We perform quantitative and qualitative comparisons on single-view 3D reconstruction with state-of-the-art methods~\cite{groueix2018,wang2018pixel2mesh,wang20193dn,chen2018learning,Mescheder2019CVPR} in Section~\ref{sec:exp:main}.
-We also compare the performance of our method on camera pose estimation with \cite{insafutdinov18pointclouds} in Section~\ref{sec:exp:cam}.
-We further conduct ablation studies in Section~\ref{sec:exp:ablation} and showcase several applications in Section~\ref{sec:exp:app}.
-More qualitative results and all detailed network architectures can be found in the supplementary. \paragraph{Dataset} For both camera prediction and SDF prediction, we follow the settings of \cite{groueix2018,wang2018pixel2mesh,wang20193dn,Mescheder2019CVPR}, and use the ShapeNet Core dataset~\cite{shapenet}, which includes 13 object categories, and an official training/testing split to train and test our method.
-For 2D images, we use the rendered views provided by Choy et al~\cite{choy20163d}.
-We train a single network on all categories and report the test results generated by this network. \paragraph{Data Preparation and Implementation Details} For each 3D mesh in ShapeNet Core, we first generate an SDF grid with resolution $256^3$ using \cite{xu2014signed, sin2013vega}.
+\paragraph{Data Preparation and Implementation Details} For each 3D mesh in ShapeNet Core, we first generate an SDF grid with resolution $256^3$ using \cite{xu2014signed, sin2013vega}.
 Models in ShapeNet Core are aligned and we choose this aligned model space as our world space where each render view in \cite{choy20163d} represents a transformation to a different camera space.

 We train our camera pose estimation network and SDF prediction network separately.
 For both networks, we use VGG-16~\cite{simonyan2014very} as the image encoder.
 When training the SDF prediction network, we extract the local features using the ground truth camera parameters.
-As mentioned in Section~\ref{sec:method:DISN}, DISN is able to generate a signed distance field with arbitrary resolution by continuously sampling points and regressing their SDF values.
+As mentioned in Section~\ref{sec:method:DISN}, DISN is able to generate a signed distance field with an arbitrary resolution by continuously sampling points and regressing their SDF values.